Sarasota, Florida: Historic buildings and sites

 Most of the luxurious historic residences from the 1920s boom period along the northern shore of Sarasota Bay also have survived.
 This string of homes, built on large parcels of elevated land along the widest point of the bay, is anchored by the John and Mable Ringling Museum of Art at its center.
-Among them is Cà d'Zan, the home of Mable and John Ringling, which was restored recently.

 Many significant structures from the comparatively recent "Sarasota School of Architecture" period of the mid-twentieth century, however, have not survived.
-Since they do not qualify under the age criteria set for historic preservation nominations their historical aspect often escapes public recognition.
+Since they do not qualify under the age criteria set for historic preservation nominations, their historical aspect often escapes public recognition.
 Others frequently are threatened by demolition plans for new development without consideration of their cultural and historical importance to the community instead of motivating the implementation of plans to retain the buildings and integrate them into new plans.

 In 2006, the Sarasota County School Board slated one of Paul Rudolph's largest Sarasota projects, Riverview High School, for demolition.
-The board arrived at the decision despite protests by many members of the community, including architects, historic preservationists, and urban planners.
-Others supported the demolition as they believed the structure is no longer functional.
+The board decided despite protests by many community members, including architects, historic preservationists, and urban planners.
+Others supported the demolition as they believed the structure was no longer functional.
 The issue was divisive.
 The World Monuments Fund included the school on its 2008 Watch List of 100 Most Endangered Sites in the category Main Street Modern.

 Following a March 2007 charrette led by the National Trust for Historic Preservation, a proposal was advanced to renovate and preserve Rudolph's buildings.
-The school board decided to allow a year to consider implementation of the innovative plan proposed to preserve the buildings, that would include building a parking garage with playing fields above it rather than demolishing the structures.
+The school board decided to allow a year to consider implementing the innovative plan proposed to preserve the buildings, which would include building a parking garage with playing fields above it rather than demolishing the structures.
 In early June 2008, the school board voted in a 3–2 decision to allow the demolition; School board members Shirley Brown, Caroline Zucker and Frank Kovatch voted against preserving the historic high school.
 This decision was that school would be demolished and that a parking lot would replace it.
 One year later, in June 2009, Riverview High School was demolished.

 In December 2019, a former Sarasota High School facility was transformed into the Sarasota Art Museum of Ringling College.
 The 93-year-old building was renovated to include 80,000 square feet for the museum's campus with about 15,000 square feet for exhibitions, costing about $30 million according to the president of Ringling College, Larry Thompson.